Nikunj-Sahani/Cyber_Security_Prep_v.2/Day - 02/README.md

 ## IP Address : Logical Address - Assigned online
 IP address is a unique numerical label assigned to every device connected to a network.

+- **Why called Logical ::** Because IP is format of Bits and made with Binary Number.
  - Addresses can be assigned dynamically via DHCP.
  - **If DHCP Failed ♻️ APIPA** assigned IP automatically in range of **169.254.0.1 to 169.254.255.254.**

 ## MAC Address : Physical Address - Assigned to Device
 A MAC address is a unique hardware identifier assigned to a device’s network interface card (NIC).